House crime doesn’t start in the home.

 Benefits Of A Neighborhood Watch

-Some of the benefits of a neighborhood watch are:
+Some of the benefits of a neighborhood watch program are:

 - It brings communities together.
 People share information, start looking out for their neighbors and quickly spot vehicles and people who do not belong to the area.